Joo Chiat Single Member Constituency

+History

 Bukit Panjang and Mountbatten currently share the roots where it has been interrupted due to Group Representation Constituency system, where it had been merged into the respective bigger constituencies at different times.
 No other constituencies has survived longer without the interruption after Chua Chu Kang had been merged into Chua Chu Kang GRC.

-After the HDB flats demolished in Joo Chiat constituency, the constituency was merged into Marine Parade GRC in 2015.
+Prior to the 2015 general election, the constituency was merged into Marine Parade GRC.